 The following represents disclosure information provided by authors of this manuscript.
 All relationships are considered compensated.
 Relationships are self-held unless noted.
 I = Immediate Family Member, Inst = My Institution.
 Relationships may not relate to the subject matter of this manuscript.
 For more information about ASCO's conflict of interest policy, please refer to www.asco.org/rwc or jco.ascopubs.org/site/ifc.

-Naftali Wisindi Busakhala No relationship to disclose
+Naftali Wisindi Busakhala

-Fredrick Asirwa Chite No relationship to disclose
+Fredrick Asirwa Chite

-Juddy Wachira No relationship to disclose
+Juddy Wachira